 Hardness minerals: calcium and magnesium

-In many areas, tap water carries dissolved calcium and magnesium (“hard water”).
-When that water evaporates inside upholstery fibers, minerals can remain as a faint deposit.
-On a sofa, that deposit may show up as:
+In many areas, tap water carries dissolved calcium and magnesium.
+When that water evaporates in upholstery fibers, those minerals can stay behind as a faint deposit.
+On a couch, that may show up as a pale ring on darker fabric, a dingier edge on lighter fabric, or a slightly stiff feel after the spot dries.

 Cleaner performance and color stability